If you’re worried about the indoor air quality in your Fort Worth home, HEPA filters are a simple approach to purify the air your household breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily made to safeguard scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were primarily made to safeguard scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters use very thin mesh that catches most pollutants.
 Today, these filters are frequently used in medical facilities, science labs and even residences.

 If you made an attempt to use a HEPA filter in your furnace, you’d potentially have trouble having enough air from your vents.
 This is since your furnace’s blower motor isn’t designed to work with such a deep filter.